-The UW System Board of Regents has approved tuition changes at several UW System schools, including UW–Madison, for the 2017–18 and 2018–19 academic years.
+The UW System Board of Regents has approved tuition changes at UW–Madison for the 2019-20 and 2020-21 academic years.

 UW–Madison has many different tuition levels, according to academic plan (type of degree), number of enrolled credits, residency, and other factors.
 Read more about tuition and fees here.